 The FAA expects compliance to be the standard.
 Our evolved approach to oversight does not suggest that we are going easy on compliance.
 The FAA will continue to use enforcement (such as certificate suspensions and civil penalties) when needed, which remains an option for those who will not or cannot comply.
-Additionally, the FAA will maintain strict accountability for inappropriate risk-taking behaviors and will have zero tolerance for intentional or reckless behavior.
+Additionally, FAA will maintain strict accountability for inappropriate risk-taking behaviors and will have zero tolerance for intentional or reckless behavior.

 The Compliance Program represents a focus on using — where appropriate — non-enforcement methods, or "Compliance Actions."
-A Compliance Action can be described as the FAA's non-enforcement methods for correcting unintentional deviations or noncompliance that arise from factors such as flawed systems and procedures, simple mistakes, lack of understanding, or diminished skills.
+A Compliance Action can be described as FAA's non-enforcement methods for correcting unintentional deviations or noncompliance that arise from factors such as flawed systems and procedures, simple mistakes, lack of understanding, or diminished skills.
 A Compliance Action is not a legal adjudication, nor does it constitute a finding of violation.

 An overarching goal of the Compliance Program is to foster an open, problem-solving approach that allow safety problems to be understood through proactive exchange of information and effective compliance.

-Note that compliance and the interface between FAA and certificate holders may take the form of managing sophisticated programs and formal sharing of structured data or it may be as simple as a conservation between individual airmen and FAA representatives.
+Note that compliance and the interface between FAA and certificate holders may take the form of managing sophisticated programs and formal sharing of structured data or it may be as simple as a conservation between individual airmen and FAA personnel.